Skip to main content

 What is oobo?

 Oobo is git for agents.
 It decorates git transparently and enriches every commit with the AI context that produced it.
 Humans type oobo commit (or alias git=oobo) and everything works like normal git.
-Agents use the --agent flag on any command to get structured JSON.
+Agents use --agent for compact text output or --json for full structured JSON.
 Both get the same thing: every commit linked to the AI sessions, tokens, and code attribution behind it.

 The problem